Cast size: From nine to fourteen:

 NO STARBUCKS MAR THE BEACHFRONT”

-Lucy enlists her longtime besty, Aldo (a recent father with a five month-old strapped to his chest) to help crack the case.
-Through escapades, arguments and adventures, they learn that catching a killer is easy compared to tackling their emotional hangups.
-Armchair Confidential is a buddy comedy/mystery musical that playfully riffs on existential and midlife crises, and explores our society’s morbid fascination with True Crime.
+She enlists her longtime bestie, Aldo – a recent father with a five-month-old strapped to his chest – to help crack the case.
+Through exploits, arguments, and escapades, they learn that tackling their emotional baggage may be even harder than catching a killer.
+Armchair Confidential is a buddy comedy/mystery musical that playfully riffs on existential and midlife crises while exploring our society’s morbid fascination with murder.